United Air Lines Flight 23: Investigation

-Dr. Carl Davis of the Porter County coroner's office and experts from the Crime Detection Laboratory at Northwestern University examined evidence from the crash and concluded that it was caused by a bomb, with nitroglycerin as the probable explosive.
+Dr. Carl Davis of the Porter County coroner's office and experts from the Crime Detection Laboratory at Northwestern University examined evidence from the accident and concluded that it was caused by a bomb, with nitroglycerin as the probable explosive.
 One of the passengers was seen carrying a brown package onto the aircraft in Newark, but investigators found the package amidst the wreckage and ruled it out as the source of the explosion.
 Investigators found a rifle in the wreckage, but they determined that a passenger carried it aboard as luggage, as he was en route to a shoot at Chicago's North Shore Gun Club.
 No suspect was ever identified in this incident and it remains unsolved.

-Pilot Captain Terrant, his co-pilot, stewardess Alice Scribner, and all four passengers were killed.
+Pilot Captain Terrant, co-pilot A.T.
+Ruby, stewardess Alice Scribner, and all four passengers were killed.
 Scribner was the first United stewardess to be killed in an aircraft crash.